sgulls/AdGuardForSafari/ElectronMainApp/README.md

 Launch application via `yarn inspect` and open URI `chrome://inspect` in Chrome

 Then add network target `localhost:5858` via button 'Configure' and select this target below.

+## Safari Converter

+After dependency installation the build process of the Safari Converter Lib will occur and binary file will be copied to bin directory

+#### Safari Converter API
+`jsonFromRules(rules, advancedBlocking, log)` - method to convert rules into JSON
+* `rules` - array of rules
+* `advancedBlocking` - if we need advanced blocking content (boolean)
+* `log` - logger